 Description: This course is an anatomy and physiology course dealing with the physiological and anatomical components associated with the human organism.
-A review of the basic principles of chemistry and biology are covered prior to an indepth study of the human body.
+A review of the basic principles of chemistry and biology are covered prior to an in depth study of the human body.
 This course is designed to follow the anatomy and physiology courses offered at Mercyhurst North East associated with their nursing program.
 In addition, a long term detailed dissection of a higher vertebrate animal will be utilized for comparative anatomical purposes.
-This course is designed for those students who are endeavoring to follow a career in health related careers such as, but not limited to: Medicine, nursing, physical therapy, laboratory science, paramedic....
+This course is designed for those students who are endeavoring to pursue a career in health related careers such as, but not limited to: Medicine, nursing, physical therapy, laboratory science, paramedic....
 The student who selects this course should enjoy learning detailed information and processes relating to the human structure and function.

-Prerequisite: B or better in Biology, teacher recommendation mandatory
+Prerequisite: B or better in Biology, must have passed Chemistry I, teacher recommendation.